alpacahq/alpaca-docs/content/api-references/trading/orders.md

 `GET /v1/trading/accounts/{account_id}/orders`

 Retrieves a list of orders for the account, filtered by the supplied query parameters.
+Endpoint defaults to `open` orders if no parameters are provided.

 ### Request